Welcome to today's edition of the Rush 24-7 podcast.

 The reason the perception is that women talk more than men is that when men and women are talking together, the guy is not saying a word.

-And so anecdotally, just to the vision, you see the woman chatting away and the guy looking for a way out of it.
+And so anecdotally, just to the vision, you see the woman chatting away and the guy looking for a way out of it, trying to sometimes fake being interested.

-Because conversations about relationships are often emotionally charged and intense.
+It might not just be men who are frustrated, because conversations about relationships are often emotionally charged and intense.

 They take on more importance as far as presumed word counts go than they deserve.

-So, you know, it's just it's just that this this perception.
+So, you know, it's just this perception.

-Um and look it, I only went to college for one year, but that's enough for me to know enough about what's going on in college.
+And look, I only went to college for one year, but that's enough for me to know enough about what's going on in college.

 Men probably are talking more in college than women are because that's the begging stage.

-And that's that's you do anything you can to get to where you want to go, and that's you think that requires a lot of talking.
+And that's you do anything you can to get to where you want to go.

-It's just after you get there that the whole thing kind of turns around because you don't want to talk about where you've been, you want to go again.
+It's just after you get there that the whole thing kind of turns around because you don't want to talk about where you've been, you want to go again instead of having to talk about where you were.

-Did you hear about this this lawsuit of Boston man who failed the Massachusetts bar exam, has filed a federal lawsuit claiming that his refusal to answer a test question related to gay marriage caused him to flunk the test.
+A Boston man who failed the Massachusetts bar exam has filed a federal lawsuit claiming that his refusal to answer a test question related to gay marriage caused him to flunk the test.

 His name is Stephen Dunn.